 Copywriting takes time, and well researched, SEO-optimised, engaging copy that people love to read takes even longer to write.
 It’s another one of those situations where the time it takes for you to accomplish these things internally may cost a lot more than farming it out to either a Marketing or Content Agency.
 More on that soon.

 But let’s assume you already have a site up with some decent content that people are looking for.
 You need to make sure that this content gets in front of people.

 Tags and Headings

 The first thing you can do is review your content and make sure it all has Title Tags and Meta Descriptions.

 Google isn’t guaranteed to use these, but title tags have a small SEO value.
 A well-formed Meta description can significantly improve click-through rates for your results, which is a key ranking metric on Google.

 The next big thing is the Heading Tag.
 After the URL, Google says this is the biggest determiner of page relevance.
 Make sure you have one heading, preferably the first one, labelled with the <h1> tag, and make sure it has your target keyword in it; to show Google what the primary purpose of this page is.

 Making sure your main content is optimised and is a straightforward read for the visitor.
-You can do this by making sure that what you are saying is relevant to the primary target keyword, and closely related terms are sprinkled through your content.
+You can do this by making sure that what you are saying is relevant to the primary target keyword, and that closely related terms are sprinkled through your content.
 This would help make it more natural and organic when read by a human or a machine crawler.

 Here are a few other tips: